 In spite of all this you say, ‘I am innocent; He is not angry with me.’
 But I will pass judgment on you because you say, ‘I have not sinned’~ Jeremiah 2:34-36 NIV

-It really kind of goes without saying (but I will say it anyway) that the world we live in is a flaming-hot-dumpster-fire of a mess right now.
+The world we live in is a flaming-hot-dumpster-fire of a mess right now.

-Church attendance is down, biblical ignorance is up and Christian kids are leaving the faith faster than rats abandoning a sinking ship.
-Thanks to rampant immorality at every level in church leadership Christians have completely lost their moral authority in the culture and (short of a miracle) we will not be getting it back anytime soon.
+Church attendance is down, biblical ignorance is up and Christian kids are leaving the faith quicker than rats abandoning a sinking ship.
+Thanks to immorality and bad behavior in church leadership Christians have completely lost their moral authority in the culture and we will not be getting it back anytime soon.
 Those are just the problems inside the church.

+Gender confusion is officially the new normal.
+Being born with a penis or a vagina is no longer something to be evaluated when a person is labeled either male or female (Genesis 1:27).
+Mental health professionals and many educators now claim normal masculinity is somehow toxic.
 Drug use has become appallingly common among every age group and social demographic.
-Divorce has become so routine that social commenters have coined the term “starter marriage”.
+Divorce has become so routine social commenters have coined the term “starter marriage”.
 It is now considered an act of hate speech to suggest that anything some people find pleasurable is somehow morally wrong.

 I do not pretend that I know everything there is to know about everything.
 Most of the time I am painfully aware of the fact that I really don’t know what I don’t know about most stuff.
 However, there is one thing I do know for absolute certain.
-There is simply no way we will get out of the mess we’re in until the church takes the lead and gets back into the business of calling sin, sin.
+There is simply no way we will get out of the mess we’re in until the church takes the lead and gets back into the business of calling sin sin.

 The women are instructed to be endlessly patient with their straying husbands and to do everything within their power to keep their marriages intact.
-Not once were the women (who were sinned against) coached to treat their stubbornly unrepentant husbands like unbelievers or to go to the elders of their Church and ask for church discipline to be applied to the cheaters (1st Timothy 1:20, 1st Corinthians 5:5).
+Not once are the women coached to treat their stubbornly unrepentant husbands like unbelievers or to go to the elders of their Church and ask for church discipline to be applied to the cheaters (1st Timothy 1:20, 1st Corinthians 5:5).
 Instead the women were encouraged to “make a safety plan” in the event of a “relapse”.
-None of the safety plans included putting the guy out on the street until he gets his act together and repents permanently (Exodus 20:14, Proverbs 6:32, Matthew 5:27-28, 1stCorinthians 5:9-11).
+None of examples of the safety plans included putting the guy out on the street until he gets his act together and repents permanently (Exodus 20:14, Proverbs 6:32, Matthew 5:27-28, 1st Corinthians 5:9-11).

 Insert eye roll here.

-Sex addiction sounds like a malady to be cured while “sexual immorality” sounds like the terrible choice that it is.
+Sex addiction sounds like a virus someone caught due to no fault of their own while “sexual immorality” sounds like the terrible CHOICE it actually is.
+Addiction sounds like something outside of our control while “drunkenness” and “drug user” sound like the choices they are.
 No one can fix a problem they refuse to name or be honest about.
-Truth-be-told, men who cheat on their wives are not sex addicts.
-They are people who have chosen to let their sin nature run wild and they will be judged for it if they refuse to repent (Hebrews 10:30, 1st Corinthians 6:9-10).
+Men who cheat on their wives are not sex addicts.
+They are people who have made the conscious choice to let their sin nature run wild.
+God will judge their choices if they refuse to repent (Hebrews 10:30, 1st Corinthians 6:9-10).